space-concordia-robotics/robotics-prototype/CONTRIBUTING.md

 #### 1.2 Size

 Size does matter!
 The size of the function should be **small**.
 We do not impose a hard limit on the number of lines of code.
 However, common sense should be applied.
 Code should be able to be read on a single monitor.
-It should be short enough to be able to conceptualize the logc in your head.
+It should be short enough to be able to conceptualize the logic in your head.
 Use common sense.

 #### 1.3 Duplication